New York City: Best Bars with Fireplaces

 One of the unalloyed pleasures of a New York City winter is slipping away from the cold wind and gray slush on the streets and into a warm and inviting bar where you can sip a well-made cocktail next to a crackling fireplace.
 It’s the urban bargoer’s answer to heated car seats on an icy day or drying off after a shower with a towel that’s been draped over the radiator.
 But with booze included, too!

 This being New York, there are bars and lounges with fireplaces to suit every mood and inclination, from sophisticated swank to friendly Irish pubs and rustic lodges you’d swear had been airlifted in from the Rockies.
-We’ve gathered 10 of our favorite NYC bars with fireplaces—each and every one worth adding to the itinerary for your winter getaway in the Big Apple.
+We’ve gathered our favorite NYC bars with fireplaces—each and every one worth adding to the itinerary for your winter getaway in the Big Apple.
 Fair warning: Things are about to get very cozy.

 In Ireland, a “shebeen” is an illicit or unlicensed drinking establishment—a title Molly’s can’t technically lay claim to.
 Though a bar was founded (under a different name) on this spot in 1895, when Prohibition became the law of the land in 1920 the owners went legit and made the place a grocery store.
 It was only after the national dalliance with temperance had come to an end 13 years later that alcohol was once again sold on the premises.

 Today, Molly’s offers a traditionally Irish pub experience, with sawdust on the floor, shepherd’s pie on the menu, and real logs in the fireplace.
 The latter is one of the few remaining original features of the building, along with the bar, which was carved from Honduran mahogany.

 What to drink: a pint of Guinness, duh